 A Quick Note About CBD & Drug Testing

-If you are concerned about your loved one passing a drug test for any reason, you’ll need to consider this potential risk when deciding whether CBD is right for them.
-To learn more about the science of CBD and drug testing, check out our article for a more thorough discussion of how to minimize the risk of a false positive.
+If you are concerned about your loved one’s ability to pass a drug test, you’ll need to consider this potential risk when deciding whether CBD is right for them.
+To learn more about the science of CBD and drug testing, check out this article for a more thorough discussion of how to minimize the risk of a false positive.